 - 1. Pants The boys wear khaki or navy blue pants.
 No faded or worn material.
 No bell bottom, low-waisted, metal studs, leather tags, decorative stitching or slits cut in them. - 2.
 Shirts Boys wear plain navy blue or yellow long or short-sleeved polo shirts.
 Only plain white t-shirts may be worn under the uniform shirts.
 Shirts must be tucked into the pants or shorts for Mass. - 3.
 Walking Shorts Khaki or navy blue walking shorts are permitted in all months except December, January and February.
 They may be no shorter than 3" above the knee and should not be rolled up or cut off.
 No "cargo" pockets. - 4.
 Sweatshirts (All sweatshirts must have the school crest.)
-Students may wear a navy blue crew neck sweatshirt, 1⁄2 Zip-up Fleece or hooded sweatshirt with the school crest on the upper left side while in the classroom.
-Zippered sweatshirts, jackets, coats or other sweatshirts may not be worn in class. - 5.
+Students may wear a navy blue crew neck sweatshirt, 1/4 Zip-up Fleece or hooded sweatshirt with the school crest on the upper left side while in the classroom.
+Zippered sweatshirts, jackets, coats or other sweatshirts may not be worn in class.
+The 2023-2024 school year will be the LAST year students will be permitted to wear hoodies. - 5.
 Socks Socks must match and can be any color if no-show and may have a small symbol or "swoosh" on them.
-Crew or half calf length socks must be white, black, brown, or tan and can have a small symbol or "swoosh" on them.
-Plain tights may be worn with a jumper skirt/skort and should be navy blue, black or white. - 6.
-Shoes Tennis shoes, sneakers and loafers are permitted.
+Crew or half calf length socks must be white, black, brown, or tan and can have a small symbol or "swoosh" on them. - Shoes Tennis shoes, sneakers and loafers are permitted.
 Sandals, crocs, flip flops, boots, water shoes and shoes with open toes or open backs are not permitted due to safety concerns and keeping our building floors in good condition. - 7.
 Jewelry Boys may wear a wrist watch (no Smartwatches) or religious medal or cross on a chain inside their shirt.
 Earrings, other visible body piercing and tattoos are not permitted. - 8.
 Overall appearance should be neat, clean and well groomed.
 No dyeing of hair.
 Boys are expected to have their hair regularly trimmed.
 No ponytails or rat tails are permitted.
-Hair should be neat, clean, trimmed over the eyebrow and ear and no longer than the top of the collar.
+Hair should be neat, clean, trimmed above the eyebrow and ear and no longer than the top of the collar.
 Unusual haircuts such as designs cut into the hair or Mohawks are not permitted.